AnthonyKNorman/smart-life-switch/README.md

 # smart-life-switch
-Re-flashing as Smart Life Switch with ESPHome for Home Assistant
+Re-flashing a Smart Life Switch with ESPHome for Home Assistant